controlm/automation-api-quickstart/102-build-docker-containers-for-controlm/README.md

 ### Docker container for batch application
 Batch application delivered inside of docker container can use one of the following examples as base container.

-Batch jobs in Control-M specify to run on a specific host, or on a logical hostgroup
+Batch jobs in Control-M specify where they run. it can be on a specific host, or on a logical hostgroup
 ```
 job1 {
    "host" : "applicative_hostgroup"